Iteratively Coupled Multiple Instance Learning from Instance to Bag Classifier for Whole Slide Image Classification: Introduction

 Whole slide scanning is increasingly used in disease diagnosis and pathological research to visualize tissue samples.
 Compared to traditional microscope-based observation, whole slide scanning converts glass slides into gigapixel digital images that can be conveniently stored and analyzed.
 However, the high resolution of WSIs also makes their automated classification challenging \cite{lu2021ai}.
 Patch-based classification is a common solution to this problem \cite{cvpr2016em,zhang2018whole,chen2022deep}.
 It predicts the slide-level label by first predicting the labels of small, tiled patches in a WSI.
 This approach allows for the direct application of existing image classification models, but requires additional patch-level labeling.
 Unfortunately, patch-level labeling by histopathology experts is expensive and time-consuming.
 Therefore, many weakly-supervised \cite{cvpr2016em,zhang2018whole} and semi-supervised \cite{cheng2022deep,chen2022deep} methods have been proposed to generate patch-level pseudo labels at a lower cost.
 However, the lack of reliable supervision directly hinders the performance of these methods, and serious class-imbalance problems could arise, as tumor patches may only account for a small portion of the entire WSI \cite{dsmil}.

 In contrast, MIL-based methods have become increasingly preferred due to their only demand for slide-level labels \cite{maron1997framework}.
 The typical pipeline of MIL methods is shown in Fig.~\ref{MIL}, where WSIs are treated as bags, and tiled patches are considered as instances.
 The aim is to predict whether there are positive instances, such as tumor patches, in a bag, and if so, the bag is considered positive as well.
-In practice, the large number of image patch instances requires a fixed ImageNet pre-trained feature extractor $g(x)$ to convert them into feature maps due to limited GPU memory.
-These instance features are then aggregated by $a(x)$ into a slide-level feature vector to be sent to the bag-level classifier $f(x)$ for MIL training.
+In practice, a fixed ImageNet pre-trained feature extractor $g(\cdot)$ is usually used to convert the tiled patches in a WSI into feature maps due to limited GPU memory.
+These instance features are then aggregated by $a(\cdot)$ into a slide-level feature vector to be sent to the bag-level classifier $f(\cdot)$ for MIL training.
 Due to the high computational cost, end-to-end training of the feature extractor and bag classifier is prohibitive, especially for high-resolution WSIs.
-As a result, many methods focus solely on improving $a(x)$ and $f(x)$, leaving $g(x)$ untrained on the WSI dataset (as shown in Fig.\ref{Difference}(b)).
-However, the domain shift between WSI and natural images may lead to sub-optimal representations, so recently there have been methods proposed to fine-tune $g(x)$ using self-supervised techniques \cite{srinidhi2022self,dsmil,hipt} or weakly-supervised techniques \cite{liu2022multiple,wang2020ud} (as shown in Fig.\ref{Difference}(c)).
-Nevertheless, since these two processes are still trained separately with different supervision signals, they lack joint optimization and may still leads to inconsistencies within the entire MIL pipeline.
+As a result, many methods focus solely on improving $a(\cdot)$ or $f(\cdot)$, leaving $g(\cdot)$ untrained on the WSI dataset (as shown in Fig.\ref{Difference}(b)).
+However, the domain shift between WSI and natural images may lead to sub-optimal representations, so recently there have been methods proposed to fine-tune $g(\cdot)$ using self-supervised techniques \cite{srinidhi2022self,dsmil,hipt} or weakly-supervised techniques \cite{liu2022multiple,wang2020ud,jin2023label} (as shown in Fig.\ref{Difference}(c)).
+Nevertheless, since these two processes are still trained separately with different supervision signals, they lack joint optimization and may still leads to inconsistency within the entire MIL pipeline.